 New York's resource adequacy construct differs from ISO-NE in important ways.
-In particular, load serving entities in New York procure power supply for non-shopping retail customers using a managed portfolio approach that provides some flexibility to directly procure capacity outside the NYISO ICAP through bilateral arrangements with resource owners and/or other market sellers.
-Thus, resource adequacy needs are met through a combination of forward, bilateral arrangements, ICAP forward markets and the ICAP spot market.
-This approach differs from resource adequacy in ISO-NE, where capacity is procured primarily through the ISO-NE auctions.32 However, NYISO's ICAP spot market likely plays a critical price discovery role informing all (or nearly all) of those transactions.
-In addition, New York's planning process offers greater opportunity for transmission owners to pursue non-transmission backstop opportunities than is available in ISO-NE, although, in practice, NYISO has found the regulated non-transmission backstops unnecessary.33 b.
+In particular, load serving entities in New York procure electricity supply for non-shopping retail customers using a managed portfolio approach that provides some flexibility to directly procure capacity outside the NYISO ICAP through bilateral arrangements with resource owners and/or other market sellers.
+Thus, resource adequacy needs are met through a combination of forward, bilateral arrangements, ICAP (voluntary)forward markets and the ICAP spot market.
+This approach differs from resource adequacy in ISO-NE, where capacity is procured primarily through the ISO-NE auctions.31 However, NYISO's ICAP spot market plays a critical price discovery role informing all (or nearly all) of those transactions.
+In addition, New York's planning process offers greater opportunity for transmission owners to pursue non-transmission backstops unnecessary.32 b.
 MISO

-MISO's Planning Resource Auction ("PRA") is the mechanism used to ensure resource adequacy in the region, where the planning reserve margin that must be met is set through a LOLE study.34 On August 31, 2022, FERC approved MISO's seasonal capacity market construct.35 The shift to a seasonal market structure is motivated by a number of factors.
-Specifically, "MISO explains that reliability risks associated with resource adequacy have shifted from 'Summer only' to a year-round concern, noting that, since 2016, MISO has declared 40 Maximum Generation Emergencies ('MaxGen Events'), with more than 60% occurring outside of the summer months.
-MISO states that the significant increase in MaxGen Events is being driven by the confluence of: the retirement of traditional, baseload generation resources; planned and forced generator outages in non-summer months; an increased reliance on intermittent generation such as wind and solar; and extreme weather events resulting in numerous forced generator
+MISO's Planning Resource Auction ("PRA") is the mechanism used to ensure resource adequacy in the region, where the planning reserve margin that must be met is set through a LOLE study.33 The PRA uses a prompt market structure, with auctions occurring annually, a short period before the commitment period.
+On August 31, 2022, FERC approved MISO's seasonal capacity market construct.34 The shift to a seasonal market structure is motivated by a number of factors.
+Specifically, "MISO explains that reliability risks associated with resource adequacy have